thephpleague/csv/docs/9.0/reader/record-mapping.md

 private CarbonImmutable $observedOn;
 ```

-The above rule can be translated in plain english like this:
+The above rule can be translated in plain English like this:

 > Convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,